 Video locations

-The second half of the official video includes location shots from Vienna itself, tapping into the melancholic, historical atmosphere that can drift through the city in the colder months.
+The second half of the official video includes brief location shots from Vienna itself, tapping into the melancholic historical atmosphere that can drift through the city in the colder months.

-To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral (pictured above), its multicoloured roof obscured by snow.
+To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral (pictured at the top of this article).
+Snow obscured its multicoloured roof.

-A brief shot follows of a crypt and gargoyle.
-My thanks go to an eagle-eyed reader for spotting the location: section 14B of the Zentralfriedhof cemetery.
+A quick shot follows of a crypt and gargoyle.
+My thanks go to an eagle-eyed reader for spotting the location: section 14B of the huge Zentralfriedhof cemetery.

 Then we have band members emerging from the Michaelerplatz entrance to the Hofburg: the smaller gateway to the left as you face it on the square outside…

 Two statues flank Ultravox.
-One shows Hercules killing the hydra, the other has him saving Hesione from a sea monster.
+One shows Hercules killing the hydra, the other has him saving Hesione from a sea monster (a busy guy that Hercules).

 We then return to the Zentralfriedhof and zoom into the gravestone of Carl Schweighofer (1839 – 1905).